RustyNova016/MusicBrainz-UserScripts/README.md

-# Rustynova's musicbrainz userscript collection
+# RustyNova's musicbrainz userscript collection

 Here's a bunch of userscripts I made/forked.
 Feel free to use them!